 - a.
-CBOD5 and TSS.
-The weekly and average monthly limitations, including the 85 percent removal requirements, are based on the Secondary Treatment Standards and Basin Plan Table 4-2. - b.
+BOD5 and TSS.
+The BOD5 and TSS effluent limitations, including the 85 percent removal requirements, are based on the secondary treatment standards and Basin Plan Table 4-2. - b.
 Oil and Grease.
 The oil and grease effluent limitations are based on Basin Plan Table 4-2. - c. pH.
-The pH effluent limitations are based on the Secondary Treatment Standards and Basin Plan Table 4-2. - d.
+The pH effluent limitations are based on the secondary treatment standards and Basin Plan Table 4-2. - d.
 Chlorine Residual.
-The chlorine residual effluent limitation is based on Basin Plan Table 4-2.
-The Monitoring and Reporting Program (MRP) (Attachment E) provides an allowance for determining false positives when using continuous devices based on the fact that continuous instruments occasionally have anomalous spikes, and it is chemically improbable to have free chlorine in the presence of sodium bisulfite.
-The allowance for using only on-the-hour measurements for mandatory minimum penalty assessment purposes under Water Code section 13385.1 is based on a 2004 strategy developed between the Regional Water Board and the Bay Area Clean Water Agencies. - e.
-Total Coliform Bacteria.
-The total coliform bacteria effluent limitations are based on Basin Plan Table 4-2A, which requires these limitations for discharges to receiving waters with the shellfish harvesting beneficial use.
+The total residual chlorine effluent limitation is based on Basin Plan Table 4-2.
+The Monitoring and Reporting Program (MRP, Attachment E) provides an allowance for determining false positives when using continuous devices based on the fact that continuous instruments occasionally have anomalous spikes, and it is chemically improbable to have free chlorine in the presence of sodium bisulfite.
+The allowance for using only on-the-hour measurements for mandatory minimum penalty assessment purposes under Water Code section 13385.1 is based on a 2004 strategy developed between the Regional Water Board and the Bay Area Clean Water Agencies.